-Doctors and hospitals hold all the power over parents and their children.
+Doctors and hospitals hold all the power over parents and their children (see Medical and/or Mental Health Cases Policy).
 Parents often implicitly trust their child’s doctors and develop close relationships with them, especially when their child has complicated medical needs.
 Most parents do not request their child’s medical until there is a problem.
 But by then it’s often too late.
 Hospitals make a practice of barring parents from online medical charts and even block them from requesting medical records which is a violation of multiple state and federal laws.

 Doctors sometimes use the threat of CPS involvement to coerce parents into medical procedures they may be unfamiliar with or uncomfortable with doing at the time (including vaccinations, vitamin K shots, and eye ointment) which is another practice that violates multiple statutes depending on specific state laws.
 Coercion and fear of CPS involvement should never be used to threaten parents into “consenting” to any medical procedure.
 If parents are unaware of their rights, then they can easily fall prey to this practice.
 But at the end of the day, parents and their children have to live with the consequences of medical decisions and interventions.

 Parents need real-time ways of contributing to, changing, and correcting medical records.
 They should know their rights when it comes to HIPAA and state laws and doctors and hospitals should be held accountable when they violate these laws.